adpirz/clarify-backend/README.md

 Note: it may be helpful to start with clean databases.
 If you already have existing databases, you'll want to `dropdb` first:

 ```
-$ dumpdb clarify; dumpdb clarifycache
+$ dropdb clarify; dropdb clarifycache
 $ createdb clarify; createdb clarifycache
 ```

-Download the mirror database dump file (should be called `claritycachedump.pgsql`), and from its containing directory, run the following command to load the mirror database into an empty `clarifycache` database.
+Download the mirror database dump file (should be called `clarifycachedump.pgsql`), and from its containing directory, run the following command to load the mirror database into an empty `clarifycache` database.

 ```
-$ psql clarifycache < claritycachedump.pgsql
+$ psql clarifycache < clarifycachedump.pgsql
 ```

 ### Installing